kframework/matching-logic-prover/separation_logic/survey.md

 ### [Bar16] Partial Solutions to VerifyThis 2016 Challenges 2 and 3 with VeriFast

 &nbsp;&nbsp;https://github.com/verifast/verifast<br />
+&nbsp;&nbsp;This paper presents the partial solutions, using their VeriFast separation-logic based tool for modular formal verification of C and Java programs, to Challenges 2 and 3 of the VerifyThis 2016 Verification Competition, involving the verification of crash- freedom and certain correctness properties of code fragments implementing constant-space tree traversal and a tree barrier.<br />
 > * Tool&features:<br />
 >   &nbsp;&nbsp;VeriFast. <br />
 >   &nbsp;&nbsp;C & Java.Symbolic execution.Single/multi-threaded.<br />